Thomas Frost (producer): Life and career

-Frost was born in Vienna, Austria in 1925 and was a member of the Vienna Boys' Choir in his youth.
-He attended the Yale School of Music and studied under Paul Hindemith.
+Thomas Frost was born in Vienna, Austria, on March 7, 1925, and was a member of the Vienna Boys' Choir in his youth.
+In 1938 he and his family emigrated to America to escape the Nazis.
+He studied at the University of Chattanooga, and then at the Yale School of Music, where one of his teachers was Paul Hindemith.

-Frost worked as a producer for American Decca from 1952 to 1957, during which time his work included producing classical guitarist Andrés Segovia, which Frost described as "torture" due to Segovia's anxieties about getting the recordings exactly right.
+He worked as a producer for American Decca from 1952 to 1957, during which time his work included producing classical guitarist Andrés Segovia, which Frost described as "torture" due to Segovia's anxieties about getting the recordings exactly right.
+While at Decca he produced LPs for Segovia, Igor Markevitch, Alicia de Larrocha, Barbara Cook, and Ruth Slenczynska.